USS Lowndes APA-154

 up the side of the ship on the net with a big bag of canned goods in each hand.

-However, the word got around and it created an immediate relationship between the
+However, the word got around and it created an immediate relationship between

 me and the bakers and butchers.
 Trade offs took place.
-Breads and meats for canned
+Breads and meats for

 goods.
-One of the gang purchased a used electric grill for .50<P that would work
+One of the gang purchased a used electric grill for .50<P that would

 on AC an DC.
 It need repairs, but that was readily taken care of.
 Joe Zinkgraf

 and George Miller stood watches in the evaporator room.
-That's where the cooking
+That's where

 was done.
 The officers as a rule never bothered to go down that far.
 The hatch